luxi-huang/NotAnyMike.github.io/_posts/2017-12-18-Solving-CarRacing.md

    * download the environment by running `git clone https://github.com/NotAnyMike/gym`
    * `cd gym`
    * followed by  `pip install '.[Box2D]'` to install the repo
-6. Download the weights from [here](https://drive.google.com/file/d/1r3Z6xEbrNvstSzHbMbJoPSAxVIsOF8vH/view?usp=sharing){:target="_blank"} and add unzip them in a new folder.
+6. Download the weights from [here](https://github.com/NotAnyMike/gym/blob/master/car_racing_weights.pkl){:target="_blank"}.
+7. Create a file `run.py` and copy the code below.
-7. Run the model by running `python run.py` from that folder (file included with the weights).
+8. Run the model by running `python run.py` from that folder.

 A fairly simple code as follows should load and run the trained model successfully.